 - Move away from the road to a pavement, verge or another safe place.

 - Seek the correct medical treatment that you need.
 This may be an ambulance if you are seriously injured.

-- If the accident was caused by a motorist committing an offense, call the police within 24 hours, Remember, reporting a cycling accident to the police caused by a motoring offense, is your legal duty.
+- If the accident was caused by a motorist committing an offence, call the police within 24 hours, Remember, reporting a cycling accident to the police caused by a motoring offence is your legal duty.